watermelonexpress/dba-exercise/exercise04/solution/README.md

 Enables SSH access for a provided list of public keys on a set of remote hosts.

+Tested against Python 2 and Python 3.

-To execute, provide one or more hosts to be updated and a file path containing the public keys to be granted access:
+To execute, install requirements (installing into a virtualenv or similar is recommended) and provide one or more hosts to be updated and a file path containing the public keys to be granted access:

 ```bash
 $ python ssh-access-util.py --hosts 127.0.0.1 localhost --keyfile ~/developer-keys